Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Introduction

 An alternative technique for approximating the Koopman operator is to exploit the universal approximation capability of the neural networks to learn the observables from data.
 This method is generally referred to as the Deep Koopman approach \cite{otto2019linearly, lusch2018deep, takeishi2017learning, yeung2019learning} where the state variables are passed through a nonlinear autoencoder to produce a small set of observables enriched with the nonlinearities of the dynamical system.
 To ensure the observables lie in the linearly invariant subspace, an approximate Koopman operator is obtained through linear regression in time over these observables.
 The motivating idea behind this approach is a two-step identification where (i) the autoencoder learns energetically dominant modes, and (ii) the approximate Koopman operator learns dynamically important features.
 Otto \emph{et al.}~\cite{otto2019linearly} used a Linear Recurrent Neural Network framework where the error of the learned Koopman operator is minimized over multiple timesteps.
 Lusch \emph{et al.} \cite{lusch2018deep} extended this work to dynamical systems with continuous frequency spectra.
 They obtained the parametric dependence of the Koopman operator on the continuously varying frequency using an auxiliary network.
 DMD based approach that involves Moore-Penrose pseudo-inverse for approximating the finite Koopman operator has also been tested with these neural network-based dictionaries \cite{constante2023enhancing}.
 Pan \emph{et al.}~\cite{pan2020physics} proposed a probabilistic Koopman learning framework based on Bayesian neural networks for continuous dynamical systems while offering a stability constraint on their Koopman parameterization.

 Data-driven Koopman learning methods are founded on the assumption that a non-trivial {\it{finite}}-dimensional Koopman invariant subspace exists \cite{colbrook2023residual}.
 Even if this assumption holds true, it has proven to be exceedingly challenging to resolve this finite set of observables that completely closes the dynamics \cite{brunton2016koopman}.
 In order to obtain a closed dynamics, we need to account for the effects of the unresolved observables that complete the invariant Koopman subspace.
 Mori and Zwanzig introduced a general framework for the closed equations of the resolved observables.
 They demonstrated that the interactions between resolved and unresolved observables manifest themselves as non-Markovian non-local effects on the resolved observables.
-To accommodate these interactions, it decomposes the dynamics into three parts -- a Markovian term, a non-Markovian or memory term, and a noise term -- which together form a so-called Generalised Langevin Equation (GLE).
+To accommodate these interactions, it decomposes the dynamics into three parts -- a Markovian term, a non-Markovian or memory term, and a noise term -- which together form a so-called generalized Langevin equation (GLE).
 In this decomposition, the memory and the noise terms are responsible for the effects of the unresolved observables.
-While the evolution equations obtained for resolved observables are methodically exact, it does not provide reduced computational complexity without approximations.
+While the GLE provides methodically exact evolution equation for resolved observables, it does not provide reduced computational complexity without approximations.
 This is primarily because deriving the analytical form of the memory kernel which accounts for the non-Markovian effect is an arduous task.
-Further, there is no information available for the noise term since it accounts for the dynamics of unresolved observables and is generally neglected or modelled as noise in statistical mechanics.
 However, the GLE provides an excellent starting point to model closure terms in a non-Markovian form.